 We offer a range of delivery options:

 Our standard delivery is free by Royal Mail 2nd Class (for lightweight items up to 2kg) - there are some exceptions and you can see these on our delivery page.
-These include refridgerated items, controlled prescription medication, heavy food items 2kg+ and aerosols which have to be sent via our Courier service.
+These include refridgerated items, controlled prescription medication and heavy food items 2kg+ which have to be sent via our Courier service.

 We also offer delivery by Royal Mail 1st Class or via Next Working Day Courier for a small fee (for items in stock ordered before 12pm Monday to Thursday).
 Where available orders can be upgraded to Next Working Day pre-12pm or Saturday Delivery.
 Standard courier orders placed before 12pm on Fridays will be delivered the following Monday.

 Orders under £20 have a £2.50 handling fee automatically added.

 Food deliveries weighing 2kg and over ordered before 12pm (Monday to Thursday) will be delivered next working day by courier - Monday to Friday - excludes Saturday delivery.
 Orders placed on a Friday, Saturday and Sunday will be delivered on a Tuesday.
 Orders weighing over 6kg are sent free.*

 *Please note that any other items ordered with food will be sent separately via Royal Mail 2nd Class by default.
 If you require non-food items on a faster service we offer the option to upgrade to Royal Mail 1st Class or Courier delivery of non-food items for an additional charge.

 For more information, view our delivery page.

 Product reviews for prescription products are not allowed by the RCVS.
 But here is what our customers say about our service: